Chuo-ku Tourism Association Official Blog

 m3.jpgm5.jpg

-A picture of a heavenly woman is drawn on the bottom of the pond.
+A picture of a heavenly woman is drawn at the bottom of the pond.

 m4.jpg

-In addition, chairs were prepared so that you could eat Uji tea and Japanese sweets from Tsuruya Yoshinobu while watching the garden.
+In addition, chairs were prepared so that you can eat Uji tea and Japanese sweets from Tsuruya Yoshinobu while looking at the garden.

-But very unfortunately, this event will end on November 15.
+However, unfortunately, this event ends on November 15th.

 I'm sorry for the late information